-With the loss of multiple teeth and as the aging process sets in, you may experience not only the loss of the ability to chew, you will lose the confidence to smile too.
+With the loss of multiple teeth and as the aging process sets in, you may experience not only the loss of the ability to chew, you might lose the confidence to smile too.
 Further loss of facial muscle support and tone may cause your face to look ‘saggy’ and old.
-Speech may also be affect due to spaces formed in the gaps of missing teeth especially if they are in front.
+Speech may also be affected due to spaces formed in the gaps of missing teeth especially if they are in front.

 Benefits of Dentures

 - Helps to restore any unsightly gaps in your smile.

 - Restores function so that you can eat well.

 - Support facial muscles or structures which may have collapsed due to the loss of multiple teeth and their surrounding jaw bone.

 - Consultation appointment (Approximately 30 mins)

 Detailed examination and analysis of your occlusion (bite).
 To check for any parafunction (like night-grinding/clenching)

 Our dentists need to make detailed measurements of your teeth, gums and jaw, especially if used in combination with implants.
 This is to ensure that your dentures are well-fitted, secure and comfortable.

 Do note that in some cases when patients have parafunctional habits like night-grinding (Bruxism) or clenching, night-guards may be prescribed for the protection of your remaining teeth.